lphansen/QuantMFR/_sources/book/example_out_c4_v2.md

 ```
 Thus this limiting case gives discounted expected logarithmic utility as way to assess alternative consumption processes.

-When the process $\{ {\mathbb D} X_t\}$ is highly persistent, there is said to be substantial "long-run risk" in consumption. {cite}`bansalyaron2004` also consider a process governing stochastic volatility that we abstract from the in computations that follow. .
+When the process $\{ {\mathbb D} X_t\}$ is highly persistent, there is said to be substantial "long-run risk" in consumption. {cite}`bansalyaron2004` also consider a process governing stochastic volatility that we abstract from in the computations that follow.
 While the illustrative calculations in what follows use the VAR-type application of {cite}`HansenHeatonLi:2008`, some of the basic insights extend much more generally.